jeffu/controlc.dev/README.md

-ControlC.fm
+ControlC.dev
 =========

-Source repository for ControlC.fm, built with jekyll.
+Source repository for ControlC.dev, built with jekyll.

 ## Building your own copy